Steak Burrito Bowl

 - If you have the basket type of air fryer, you will preheat the oven with the basket in place and add the steak in the basket after it has finished preheating.

-You know me, I love anything Mexican and these Steak Burrito Bowls are no exception!
-I would have paid money to see you dancing around a sombrero!
+You know me, I love anything Mexican and these burrito bowls are no exception!

 Thank you Deanna!!

 Who needs Chipotle when I can make this?
-This looks so fab!
+This was so fab!

 Thank you Brandi!!